Tire Blowout: Common Causes and How To Prevent Them

 How To Manage A Tire Blowout?

-To manage a tire blowout, gathering oneself and staying calm is the best practice to start with.
-Drivers should maintain a firm grip on the steering wheel (with both hands) to ensure steady vehicle control, avoid slamming on the brakes (apply gentle and intermittent braking instead for a natural vehicle slowing down), steer the vehicle to a safe spot once regained control, and turn on the hazard light until replacing the tire or waiting for assistance.
+The best practice for managing a tire blowout is to gather yourself and stay calm.
+Drivers should maintain a firm grip on the steering wheel (with both hands) to ensure steady vehicle control, avoid slamming on the brakes (apply gentle and intermittent braking instead for a natural vehicle slowing down), steer the vehicle to a safe spot once they have regained control, and turn on the hazard light until they replace the tire or wait for assistance.

 5 steps in handling a tire blowout